usri/private-aks/README.md

 ### Configure your environment

 Before deploying the Terraform template, you should modify `./private-aks/variables.tf` to customize your deployment.
 For example, you may want to change the location/region the template deploys or the version of AKS.

+> NOTE: For deployments into Azure Government subscriptions, you must set your region to `usgovvirginia` or `usgovarizona`.
+These are the only two regions that support Azure Container Instances (ACI).  **Last verified on May 12, 2021**.

 ### Deploy the solution to Azure